This section of the website explains things you need to know about Wales and the Welsh Government.

 Wales is one of four countries in the United Kingdom.
 The other countries of the United Kingdom are England, Scotland and Northern Ireland.

 Wales is proud to welcome people from different cultures, faiths and backgrounds and we want them all to call Wales their home.
+We are a Nation of Sanctuary.
 We believe that the mix of different cultures has made Wales even better.
 We hope you can be part of improving Wales for future generations.

 Wales is a small part of the UK, compared to England.
 Wales is home to 3.1 million people.
 Cardiff is our capital city.
 The national day of Wales is known as St. David’s Day.
 It is celebrated on 1 March every year.
 The symbols of Wales are the red dragon, the daffodil and the leek.